PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 [Results](docs/results.md) reportes an extension of the analysis of the results reported in the submitted paper, taking into account the *accuracy* in addition of the *F2* considered as the main metric in the paper.

-The following paragraphs will provide a guide to reproduct our experiments.
+The following paragraphs will provide a guide to reproduce our experiments.

 ## How to reproduce the experiments